Why this new law should matter to you

 1. End of fixed-term tenancies & Section 21 evictions

 All tenancies will now be open-ended.
-This means that tenants can rent month-to-month and can give two months’ notice at any time, even on day one.
+This means tenants can rent month-to-month and give two months’ notice at any time, even on day one.

 For landlords, Section 21 no-fault evictions are abolished and they can no longer ask a tenant to vacate just because.